shaik1002/biggitlabbomb/doc/administration/settings/account_and_limit_settings.md

 If the sum of their sizes exceeds the maximum allowed repository size, the push is rejected.

+NOTE:
+The repository size limit includes repository files and LFS, but does not include artifacts, uploads, wiki, packages, or snippets.
+The repository size limit applies to both private and public projects.

-For details on manually purging files, see [reducing the repository size using Git](../../user/project/repository/repository_size.md#methods-to-reduce-repository-size).
+For details on manually purging files, see [reducing the repository size using Git](../../user/project/repository/reducing_the_repo_size_using_git.md).

 ## Session duration